MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 2. You should still be signed in as **JoniS@_YourTenant_.onmicrosoft.com** and you are in the **Teams admin center**.

-3. On the left navigation pane, select **Org-wide settings**, and then choose **Resource accounts,** to create resource account first.
+3. On the left navigation pane, select **Org-wide settings**, and then choose **Resource accounts,** to create the resource account first.

 4. On the **Resource accounts** page, select **+ Add** from the top pane.